Piyush30007/Smart-Attendance/README.md

 This will:

 - open the camera
-- detect faces with MTCNN
+- detect faces with MTCNN/HaarCascade
 - align the detected face before encoding
 - encode faces in real time
 - match them against saved embeddings